-To further reinforce principles-based thinking and ethical decision-making in our organization and interactions with external stakeholders, we are developing a Novartis Code of Ethics.
-Building on our Professional Practices Policy, and rooted in behavioral science, the code is being co-created by Novartis people, for Novartis people.
-More than 2 500 associates shared ideas and insights during an early-stage crowdsourcing, and 1 500 participated in a global engagement to encourage open conversations around ethical dilemmas at Novartis.
-Development of the code is underway, with more than 500 associates volunteering to be part of the network that will launch the code in 2020.
+To further reinforce principles-based thinking and ethical decision-making in our organization and interactions with external stakeholders, we have developed a Novartis Code of Ethics, replacing our Code of Conduct as of September 01, 2020.
+Building on our Professional Practices Policy, and rooted in behavioral science, the code was co-created by Novartis associates, for Novartis associates.
+More than 3000 associates shared ideas and insights during an early-stage crowdsourcing, and 1 500 participated in a global engagement to encourage open conversations around ethical dilemmas at Novartis.
+The code was launched during EthicsWeek 2020 – a week dedicated to global events and activities around the world celebrating ethics.

-At Novartis, we hold ourselves to the highest ethical standards and do not tolerate unethical behavior.
-We are taking all necessary steps to enable associates to do what’s right and ensure compliance with our Code of Conduct and all applicable laws.
-At the same time, with more than 108 000 associates, we cannot exclude the possibility of misconduct by individuals.
+At Novartis, we hold ourselves to high ethical standards and do not tolerate unethical behavior.
+We are taking all necessary steps to enable associates to do what’s right and ensure compliance with our Code of Ethics and all applicable laws.
+At the same time, with more than 110 000 associates, we cannot exclude the possibility of misconduct by individuals.
 We therefore have extensive measures in place in an effort to ensure that reports of suspected misconduct are investigated thoroughly.
 Where misconduct is found, we work to take swift and appropriate action.

 With a goal of ensuring accountability of local country organizations, our management includes integrity and compliance questions as part of standard business reviews.
 We work to identify and mitigate risk exposure proactively so it can be reviewed and discussed at a management level.